 Well, there’s more to these payday loan companies than just going in, signing some forms and getting instant cash.
 If you aren’t careful and armed with accurate information on how payday loans work, you could be walking into a whole new world of personal debt problems.

-We asked our Director of Financial Outreach Jessica Oliver to give us some more insight into payday loans and how they work.
+We asked Pelican AVP of Financial Outreach Jessica Sharon to give us some more insight into payday loans and how they work.

 What exactly is a payday loan?